PlatONnetwork/docs/docs/EVM智能合约开发.md

 ```
 web3.platon.personal.importRawKey("Your wallet private key","Your wallet password");
 ```
-Successful import will see the address corresponding to the private key as follows：
+After importing successfully, you will see the address corresponding to the private key as follows：
 ```
 'lax1uqug0zq7rcxddndleq4ux2ft3tv6dqljphydrl'
 ```